 Inject latex spheres into the chamber by using the spray bulb pump.
 Shake your bottle of latex before using, and write down the droplet size marked on the bottle.
 To feed the latex spheres in, dip the yellow tube into the latex, and cover the air hole of the spray bulb pump with a finger and squeeze the bulb (relatively hard).
 Note that the spheres will not be injected unless the air hole is covered.
-Take your thumb back off the hole to allow air back in.
-Don't loosen any screws!
+After squeezing, take your thumb back off the hole to allow air back in.
+Otherwise you waste the fluid by drawing it back into the bulb, and flood the chamber.
 Spraying is usually difficult the first few times.
 We recommend that you begin your measurements after making several test sprays.
-After using the apparatus, clean the spray tubing with water.
-If the spray is not cleaned after each lab section, the residue of latex in the spray tubing will harden, preventing smooth operation of the spray.
+After using the apparatus, clean the spray tubing with water, Qtips and Kleenex..
+If the spray is not cleaned after each lab section, the residue of latex will harden, preventing smooth operation of the spray.

 - 1. Ensure that the D. C. voltage leads are plugged into their respective color terminal plugs. - 2.
 Position the 3-way polarity switch in its mid position, establishing a "no charge" condition.
-Turn the "on/off' switch to "on".
+Turn the "on/off" switch to "on".
 The illuminating lamp should light. - 3.
 Adjust the microscope by rotating the focus-adjusting knob until an approximate mid position is established.
 The eyepiece divisions should be distinguishable from the background. - 4.
 Adjust the electrode voltage to 450 volts using the voltage-adjusting knob, but keep the polarity switch in the mid position. - 5.
 Spray latex into the apparatus and carefully look for the "dots of light" in the microscope.
 If, after several pumps on the atomizer bulb the latex spheres are still not visible, adjust the microscope carefully to attempt to focus in on the spheres.
+Don't just keep spraying; ask for help if you can't see the dots of light.